eseidel/lolsim/README.md

 - Add more passives, abilities, masteries, runes, etc.
 - Convert to integer math (ticks, etc.) to avoid double precision errors.

-## Abilities missing affecting the lvl 1 round_robin sort.
+## Passives missing affecting the lvl 1 round_robin sort.
-- Aatrox passive and bloodthirst
+- Aatrox passive (complicated, likely requires bloodthirst to be useful)
 - Akali passive (CDR interaction?
 Second hit on a static 4s cooldown?)
-- Alistar Trample
-- Amumu Tantrum
 - Braum passive (needs stuns)
 - Diana passive (how do stacks work? do they fall off?)
 - Ekko passive (when does the per-target cooldown start?)
 - Fizz passive (unclear how to implement this kind of dmg reduction)
 - Graves AA modifier and passive (sounds hard to implement)
-- Ivern brushmaker(w) passive
 - Jarvan passive (small effect)
-- Jinx Q passive
 - Kayle passive (needs percent armor mod)
 - Kled passive (non-trivial to implement, needs non-targetable)
 - Malphite passive (small effect)